Jany26/but-fit-projects/README.md

 |`semaphores`                                | Low-level Projects            |
 |`triangular-maze-solver`                    | Low-level Projects            |

-What follows is a brief description of each projects grouped by topic.
+What follows is a brief description of each project grouped by topic, related courses and used technologies.

 ## Biological Data Analysis